aio-libs/aiohttp/docs/index.rst

 All deprecations are reflected in documentation and raises :exc:`DeprecationWarning`.

-Sometimes we are forced to break the own rule for sake of very strong reason.
+Sometimes we are forced to break our own rule for the sake of very strong reason.
 Most likely the reason is a critical bug which cannot be solved without major API change, but we are working hard for keeping these changes as rare as possible.